julianwachholz/liarsdice/README.md

  * `!join` adds you to the current game, if it hasn't started yet
  * to make a bid, write `!bid` followed by the count and the face numbers separated by a space, e.g. `!bid 2 4`
  * to challenge the previous bid, say `!call`, `!bluff` or simply `!liar`
+ * if you think the previous bid is exactly try, you can declare the bid "Spot On" by saying `!spoton`
- * say `dice left` to see how many dice are left in the game
+ * say `dice left?` to see how many dice are left in the game

 These command triggers are configured in lang.js.